-Windows Server 2012 allows you to take system state backup which will back up operating files.
-You are able to recover the operating files when your machine starts but you've lost system files and registry.
-System state data is composed of the following files:
+Windows Server 2012 allows you to take system state backup, which backs up operating system files, enabling you to recover when a machine starts but you've lost system files and registry.

 The system state data can be backed up in any order.
 Restoration of the system state replaces boot files first and commits the system hive of the registry as a final step in the process.

 How does system state backup and restore work